 Monkeypox and COVID-19: Here Are Key Differences

-Monkeypox, a rare disease usually found in West and Central Africa, is hop-scotching across continents, with cases popping up in the United States, Europe and Australia.
-While the outbreak is attracting headlines, there is no threat of a global pandemic – and no comparison to COVID-19.
+Monkeypox, a rare disease usually found in West and Central Africa, is hop-scotching across continents, with cases growing in the United States, Europe and Australia.
+While the outbreak is attracting headlines, there is little threat of a massive global pandemic – and no comparison to COVID-19.

 There are important differences that make monkeypox a much less serious threat than COVID-19, says Amy Edwards, MD, University Hospitals Rainbow Babies & Children’s pediatric infectious disease specialist.
 These include: